etrdesign/MySite/_posts/2012-02-21-Ibaraki Stamp Rally.md

 ---
-layout: post
-title: "Ibaraki Stamp Rally"
+title: "iBaraki Stamp Rally"
+excerpt_separator: "<!--more-->"
+categories:
-category: TheBikeShop
+  - TheBikeShop
+tags:
+  - Bike Rides
 ---

 # Ibaraki
 A prefecture in Kanto region of Honshu.
 It has a population of 2,871,199.
 Mito is the capital and the largest city.